mhammerc/ushare-desktop/README.md

 ### Downloads

 In the time, only the Windows version is stable and available in downloads.
-If you want to use Uplimg on MAC ou LINUX, you can try to compilate, you should have somes bugs.
+If you want to use Uplimg on MAC ou LINUX, you can try to build it.
 You need the latest version of Qt, Qxt and SFML.
+All commits pushed to master branch are stable and working so no error can be happening.

 [Let's see all pre-releases](https://github.com/Imote/Uplimg/releases)